 To complete this assignment as written, a BASIC account is required (currently, $20 per year).
 But a FREE account gets you most of the way there — in the final step, you’ll be limited to 8.5″ x 11″ sheets rather than my preferred 11″ x 17″.

 In most cases you probably would start a map from scratch.
 But this assignment works better if I start you off with a partially constructed map.

 Download this GeoJSON file, which has more CalTopo-specific code than a more standard and commonly used GPX file.
 If you are having download issues, you may have a Dropbox-blocking firewall.

 Import the file into CalTopo, using the “Import” button in the top menu.
 Import all the data from this file.

-Once imported, you will see part of two potential loop itineraries in the Indian Peaks Wilderness, which is in my backyard:
+Zoom in on Colorado.
+You will see part of two potential loop itineraries in the Indian Peaks Wilderness, which is in my backyard: